zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 ### Installing the CRDs

 By default, Helm installs a number of custom resource definitions (CRDs).
-Those CRDs are required for the VirtualServer, VirtualServerRoute and TransportServer custom resources.
+Those CRDs are required for the VirtualServer, VirtualServerRoute, TransportServer and GlobalConfiguration custom resources.

 If you do not use those resources (which corresponds to `controller.enableCustomResources` set to `false`), you can skip the installation of the CRDs: